Gem Archer: Oasis

-Since Archer did not perform on the Giants album, he received no royalties and, for the first few performances, was paid a standard session wage, about £85 a gig, as the new Oasis rhythm guitarist.
+Archer was asked to joined Oasis after Paul "Bonehead" Arthurs left the group.
+He was paid a standard session wage, about £85 a gig, as the new Oasis rhythm guitarist.
 His first official duty was to appear on the "Go Let It Out" video – on which he played lead guitar, as Andy Bell had yet to take over bass, so Noel played bass with Liam on acoustic guitar and vocals.
-Archer played his first rhythm guitar set at a session for alternative radio in Philadelphia.